AlvaroMS25/nightingale/IMPLEMENTATION.md

 ### Modifying playback volume
-To modify the volume, a `patch` request must be done against the path `/players/<guild_id>/volume/<new_volume>` where `<new_volume>` is the new volume to set as a `float`.
-Please take into account that a value of 1.0 means a 100% volume, so be careful with the values used.
+To modify the volume, a `patch` request must be done against the path `/players/<guild_id>/volume/<new_volume>` where `<new_volume>` is the new volume to set as a `8 bit integer`, and will accept values from 0 to 254.
+Please take into account that a value of 100 means a 100% volume, so be careful with the values used since it can lead to some type of distortion.

 ### Getting player information
 To get information about a player, make a `get` request against the path `/players/<guild_id>/info`.
 This route returns a